tharun-p/weisat-cms/content/glossary/keys.md

 ### Private Key
 A secret code that allows you to access, control, and spend your cryptocurrency.
 Whoever has the private key has full control over the assets.
-Private keys are mean to be kept secrete, these are like password for you bank account.
+Private keys are meant to be kept secrete, these are like password for your bank account.
 Any transaction you make should be signed by your private key.

 > [!CAUTION]
-> If your Private Key is lost, you loose your all your crypto permanent, there is no rescue.
-Anyone claiming they can rescue your private key is a scammer.
+> If your Private Key is lost, you loose all your crypto permanently, there is no rescue.
+Anyone claiming they can recover your private key is a scammer except the company of your hardware wallet.

 ### Public Key
 It is used to derive an wallet address, to which others can use to send you crypto.